-To the general public, product design may seem easy.
+To the general public, product development may seem easy.
 After all, it’s just coming up with ideas and drawing some sketches, right?
 Well, it’s a lot more complicated than that, and it’s important to understand the facts about the product design business, so that you can make an informed decision about the best approach to take in the development of your new product idea.

 Fact 1: It’s more than just appearances – Product design is about more than just making the product look cool.
 It has to take into account the functionality, safety, and legality of the design as well.
 No matter how interesting a design is, if it doesn’t work, it’s useless.
 Furthermore, if a design results in potential injury to the consumer or the product handler at the store, then it opens up issues of liability.
 Legally, the design must also be distinctive and not tread on the rights of other companies.
 It’s a massive undertaking – much more than sketching and brainstorming.

 Fact 2: There’s a lot of trial and error – You might be surprised to learn that screwing up is actually part of the process.
 In describing his own development process, Thomas Edison said, “I haven’t failed.
 I’ve just found 10,000 ways that won’t work.”
 In many instances, prototypes that fail are often incredibly instructive in designing a final product.
 Trial and error is an integral part of the process and takes time and effort to do so.
 This is one of the main reasons for prototyping the devices.
 You’d rather make one mistake and learn from it, than start making thousands of parts that you have to fix later on.